How exactly do you say bless you in Italian?

 Thank you from the bottom of my heart, you are a treasure!

 How do you say God bless you in Italian?

-The verb to bless translates as benedire in Italian, literally “to say well”, from bene, well, and dire, to say.
+The verb to bless is translated in Italian as benedire, literally “to say well”, from bene, well, and dire, to say.

-To translate God bless you in Italian you have to say…
+To translate God bless you in Italian you would say…

 Dio ti benedica!